zeeoale/ComfyUI-Image-Saver/README.md

+[!]
+Forked from https://github.com/giriss/comfy-image-saver, which seems to be inactive since a while.

 # Save image with generation metadata on ComfyUI

 All the tools you need to save images with their **generation metadata** on ComfyUI.
 Compatible with *Civitai* & *Prompthero* geninfo auto-detection.
 Works with `png`, `jpeg` and `webp`.